WanderlustKing11/js-exercises/readme.md

   - console.time - helps time how long it takes something to run or fetch.
 This one was my personal favorite.
   - Didn't add any type of special code here, just reviewed these helpful tools.

 #### Day 10 - Hold Shift to Check Multiple Checkboxes:
 - The goal is to make all checkboxes checked between two selected checkboxes.
 - Initial try was to use the DOM to tap into input[type="checkbox"], and then use `addEventListener` to listen to *click*.
 I ran a *forEach* loop and pushed the selected values into an array.
 But I was not getting quite the results that I wanted.
 - Created a *function* to handle a *forEach* loop to see if every checkbox was checked or not.
 I used `this` to show which input we were checking.
 - Used a simple *if statement* to see if the **shift** key was pressed while checking a box.
 - Then nested an *if statement* to check if checkbox was checked (😵), and set it to true (essentially).
 - Had to create a flag variable to store `lastChecked` so that we could go in both directions, and check all boxes in between from both top to bottom AND bottom to top.
 - Finally, in order to get all boxes that are in between the two checked boxes to also be checked, I added one more *if statement* to set as checked.

+#### Day 11 - Custom HTML5 Video Player:
+- This really my first time messing with, not just video content, but the video player.
+It comes with certain defaults, but that was completely adjusted with the course CSS, which is definitely interesting to look at.
+- Let's break this down.
+Step one, after finding all the elements in the DOM that we are going to use, the first thing we set up was a toggle function to make the video play or pause.
+  - One thing I learned was to use *string* names in a ternary operator, which let me access the variable name we stored it as.
+It might make it a little hard to read, but it defintely brings it to the next level of refactoring.
+- Updated the play and pause icons.
+- Using data attributes lets us use dataset which let's us access the value at whatever we want to set it.
+I though this part would be harder than it was.
+I simply had to loop *forEach* button with `data-skip` and listen for the click to run the function that handles the `data-skip`.
+  - Set the currentTime property to the video.
+  - dataset returns a string, so used parseFloat, and that was it.
+- Added 'mousedown' and 'mouseup' to track value of the sliders only when clicking down on the mouse and dragging, rather than simply single clicking it.
+  - As a consequence, I couldn't accurately change the value of the sliders by simply clicking, without dragging.
+I had to add additional check processes to see if the mouse was currently down in order to update the value of the slider using *input* instead of the *change* event, which fires the event continuously while the slider is being dragged or when it's just clicked.
+- Updating the progress bar was a simple matter of using `timeupdate` in an event listener to the video, and updating the style **flex-basis** with a percentage conversion to the time length of the video.
+- Finally, created another 2 event listeners to see where we clicked on the `progressBar`, and if we dragged it.
+Used offsetX to relate where we were in the video to the percent of the bar being filled.
+- Started to add fullscreen option to the video player.
+Almost complete!